Sunlitspace542/ultrastarfox/README.md

 ## TODO
 1. Optimize game where possible (We already have FastROM and 21Mhz SuperFX 2, can we go any further?)
-2. Strip out all Super Star Fox weekend(contest)-related code (may not happen, contest is IFEQ/IFNE hell)
-3. Annotate and document code (in progress)
+2. Annotate and document code (in progress)
-4. MAYBE: Disassemble all BIN files in SND directory, add documentation on custom music and the like
+3. MAYBE: Disassemble all BIN files in SND directory, add documentation on custom music and the like

 ## Project Structure
 ```